couchbase/query/docs/n1ql-preview-model.md

 is assigned the special value NULL.

 For illustration, we use an example data set from a shopping cart application.
-The data set contains the following tables:
+The data set contains the following objects:

 * *Customer* (identity, addresses, payment methods)
 * *Product* (title, code, description, unit price)